 Gina Amerson - Fabric art, aprons

-Ashley Chamberlain - Furniture & Giclee on Canvas
+Ashley Chamberlain - Furniture & giclees on canvas

-Ethel Coffey - Author Children's boods and CDs
+Ethel Coffey - Author Children's books and CDs

 Wes Heinrichs - Furniture